anhhuyalex/anhhuyalex.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm a 4th-year PhD student at the Princeton Neuroscience Institute, currently working with [Ken Norman](http://compmem.princeton.edu/).
-I'm interested in computational and statistical models of learning and memory.
+I'm interested in building neural network models that shed light on learning dynamics and representational change during learning in the hippocampus and in deep neural networks.
+I am also interested in generative modelling of fMRI data.
 Here is my [CV](/files/CV.pdf).